Our own worst enemies

 So far, so good.
 But there are some problems.
 Firstly, linguistic communication relies on a plethora of visual and non-verbal cues and clues – a slight change in intonation or the raising of an eyebrow – that are simply absent from computer mediated communication.

-These can be overcome by using emoticons and such like but, if – like me – you don’t populate your blog posts and forum or comment contributions with smilies and LOLs, there is always the constant risk of misinterpretation.
-For example, I once had a comment removed from a forum discussion by a moderator who didn’t like the tone in my comment.
-In fact, the tone had been assigned to the comment by the reader, not the writer.
+These can be overcome by using emoticons and such like but, if – like me – you don’t populate your blog posts, tweets or comment contributions with smilies and LOLs, there is always the constant risk of misinterpretation.

 Secondly, we employ social conventions when interacting online that differ widely from ordinary social conventions and to which, shockingly, we seem to be growing accustomed.
 On the internet – as the old adage goes – nobody knows you’re a dog but it also allows everyone to adopt a different persona.

 Rudeness has become an inherent feature of online discussion.
 This is a shame.
-The ability to explore and discuss topics in a dialectic manner, in which views are challenged constructively, is being sapped away from discussion boards, online newspaper comments threads and blogs by people with names like MontyPython or MrBig who say things online they would not dare say to your face.
+The ability to explore and discuss topics in a dialectic manner, in which views are challenged constructively, is being sapped away from discussion boards, online newspaper comments threads and blogs by rude people, often though not always with silly pseudonyms, who say things online they would not dare say to your face.

 I find it very peculiar we should let behaviour go unchallenged online that would not be tolerated otherwise.
-I can’t imagine MrBig or MontyPython being that rude to you face-to-face or even over the phone.
+I can’t imagine any of them being that rude to you face-to-face or even over the phone.
+They’re probably really nice people in person.

 There is no need for any of this.
-There is an alternative to the current, accepted model.
+There is an alternative to the current, ever less acceptable model.
 We need to create an environment that fosters exploratory talk, in which participants challenge the opinions of others with their own ideas and opinions.
 An environment that stimulates higher order processes, such as self-reflection, knowledge application, decision making, criticism and revision of concepts and solutions3.

 Many thanks to Bisgraphic for the photograph.